 Besides using wood, turn-of-the-century toy furniture craftsmen occasionally used paper and metal.
 This set reflects the charm of life-size designs that were fashionable in rustic country cabins.

-Antique ceramic baby dolls
+Old toys: Antique ceramic and china-head baby dolls

 $70 is not unreasonable for a realistic ceramic baby doll from the period just after World War I.